ayuthmang/cs355-MOBILE-APPLICATION-DEVELOPMENT/AndroidPresentationRemoteServer/README.md

 Apple is make everthing works perfectly on their echo system, you can turn your phone into a presentation remote but not my android (so sad).
 So I decided to make a simple presentation remote using node and socket.io to let my phone into a presentation remote.

+## Prerequisite

+- NodeJS (8.12.0 or higher, I'm testing with 8.12.0 version)
+- Browser or android presentation remote client application (by the way browser is more flexible than native app)
+- You mac must on the same network and can talk to each other

 ## Installation

 1. Goto project folder and `npm install` or `yarn install`